 GBIL – Goldman Sachs Access Treasury 0-1 Year ETF

 Think of GBIL as basically a cheaper version of SHV above, holding T-bills with a time to maturity of less than 1 year.
 The fund seeks to track the FTSE US Treasury 0-1 Year Composite Select Index and has an expense ratio of 0.12%.
-The fund has nearly $2 billion in assets.
+The fund has a little over $5 billion in assets.

-Like SHV and GBIL, CLTL also holds T bills with less than a year left to maturity.
-It's newer than the other funds already discussed, boasting only about $600 million in assets, but it's also cheaper with an expense ratio of 0.08%.
+Like SHV and GBIL, TBLL from Invesco also holds T bills with less than a year left to maturity.
+It's newer than the other funds already discussed, with “only” about $1.7 billion in assets, but it's also cheaper with an expense ratio of 0.08%.
 The fund seeks to track the ICE U.S. Treasury Short Bond Index.

 SGOV – iShares 0-3 Month Treasury Bond ETF